 For the 2012-2013 funding cycle, the Frank-Ratchye committee was: Golan Levin (STUDIO Director and Associate Professor, CMU School of Art); John Carson (Head, CMU School of Art); Aisling Kelliher (Associate Professor, CMU School of Design); Garth Zeglin (Project Scientist, CMU Robotics Institute); and Jane Werner (Director, Pittsburgh Children’s Museum).

-For the 2013-2014 funding cycle, the Frank-Ratchye committee is: Golan Levin (STUDIO Director and Associate Professor, CMU School of Art); John Carson (Head, CMU School of Art); Mary-Lou Arscott (Associate Head, CMU School of Architecture); Kayvon Fatahalian (Assistant Professor of Computer Science); and Jasdeep Khaira (Pittsburgh Filmmakers).
+For the 2013-2015 funding cycles, the Frank-Ratchye committee is: Golan Levin (STUDIO Director and Associate Professor, CMU School of Art); John Carson (Head, CMU School of Art); Mary-Lou Arscott (Associate Head, CMU School of Architecture); Kayvon Fatahalian (Assistant Professor of Computer Science); and Jasdeep Khaira (Pittsburgh Filmmakers).